redhat-developer/app-services-ui/CREATING-NEW-MODULE.md

 ### Creating the GitHub build repo

 We use the cloud.redhat.com deployment system (based on the Akamai Content Delivery Network) to send the assets to the user.
-In order to deploy the assets, you add them to a branch on a GitHub repo, and a cloud.redhat.com CI job will sync them to Akamai (or equivalent for staging).
+In order to deploy the assets, you add them to a branch on a GitHub repo, and a cloud.redhat.com CI job will sync them to Akamai (or an equivalent for staging).

-To set this up you need to create a minimal new app on [cloud-services-config](https://github.com/RedHatInsights/cloud-services-config) repo as demonstrated by [this commit](https://github.com/RedHatInsights/cloud-services-config/commit/7316dba0dddbf4e1abcf7c1057c055b8eb4e2b01#diff-c608be8e36b8dbaba0b0fc0d75c28bc58ab3a27167774c46f31f14319931c693R693-R696).
+To set this up you need to create a minimal new app in the [cloud-services-config](https://github.com/RedHatInsights/cloud-services-config) repo as demonstrated by [this commit](https://github.com/RedHatInsights/cloud-services-config/commit/7316dba0dddbf4e1abcf7c1057c055b8eb4e2b01#diff-c608be8e36b8dbaba0b0fc0d75c28bc58ab3a27167774c46f31f14319931c693R693-R696).
 You should leave a comment on the PR asking the person who merges it to set up the deployment repo, listing the GitHub usernames of any users who need write access.

 ### Adding a menu item

-The cloud.redhat.com main meny is also driven by the [cloud-services-config](https://github.com/RedHatInsights/cloud-services-config) repo.
+The cloud.redhat.com main menu is also driven by the [cloud-services-config](https://github.com/RedHatInsights/cloud-services-config) repo.
 The Application Services app is called `application-servces` and [this commit](https://github.com/RedHatInsights/cloud-services-config/commit/7316dba0dddbf4e1abcf7c1057c055b8eb4e2b01#diff-c608be8e36b8dbaba0b0fc0d75c28bc58ab3a27167774c46f31f14319931c693R672-R674) shows how to add a top level menu item.
 The `id` is also used as the subpath under `application-services/`.
 Nested menus are supported; an example is "Streams for Apache Kafka" which is configured using [this block])(https://github.com/RedHatInsights/cloud-services-config/commit/7316dba0dddbf4e1abcf7c1057c055b8eb4e2b01#diff-c608be8e36b8dbaba0b0fc0d75c28bc58ab3a27167774c46f31f14319931c693R631-R644).
 The [cloud-services-config](https://github.com/RedHatInsights/cloud-services-config) repo provides additional reference docs for the menu system.

 ### Exposing your micro-frontend for federation